SuperOfficeDocs/superoffice-docs/docs/service/set-up-facebook-integration.md

 If you receive this error after you have added Application ID and Page ID inside Customer Service:

-* Verify that the site URL you gave in your Facebook application is correct and points to your Customer Service installation:.
-The URL should included `admin.fcgi?` if Service has FastCGI; `admin.exe?`without.
+* Verify that the site URL you gave in your Facebook application is correct and points to your Customer Service installation: The URL should include `admin.fcgi?` if Service has FastCGI; `admin.exe?` without.

 * Verify that the URL is available on the internet.
 Otherwise, Facebook will not be able to reach it.

 * Make sure you are running Service on HTTPS:

 [From Facebook documentation:][6]
 New Webhook subscriptions must use a secure HTTPS callback URL as of v2.5.
-With the next version of the Graph API we will stop sending updates to non-HTTPS callback URLs.
+With the next version of the Graph API, we will stop sending updates to non-HTTPS callback URLs.
 If you need more information about setting up HTTPS for your callback URL, check out [the Getting Started guide][7] from Let's Encrypt and [the SSL Certificate Installation instructions][8] from Digicert.

 <!-- Referenced links -->